-Courtesy of The Canberra Times, featuring ARC Centre of Excellence in Advanced Molecular Imaging Associate Investigators, A/Prof Elizabeth Gardiner and Dr Steve Lee from the Australian National University.
+Courtesy of The Canberra Times, featuring Imaging CoE Associate Investigators, A/Prof. Elizabeth Gardiner and Dr Steve Lee from the Australian National University.

 An idea that started with a beer at an Australian National University bar could soon help doctors save millions of lives.

 A team of research engineers and biochemists at the University has invented and trialled a bio-optics diagnostic device that can help doctors identify patients at imminent risk of having a heart attack or stroke.

 The device reveals the formation of blood clots by creating a 3D digital hologram from a blood sample in a fraction of a second.

 It has traditionally been difficult to predict the formation of a blood clot because the major drivers behind them, platelets, are just 10 per cent of the size of a regular cell and clump together within seconds when triggered.

 Associate professor Elizabeth Gardiner said the project started when a colleague at the university’s John Curtin School of Medical Research introduced her to Dr Steve Lee, who works at the ANU’s research school of engineering.

 They went for a beer at the Wig and Pen Tavern and Brewery on campus and started talking about the possibilities.

 “Even though we’re on the same campus, our paths would never have crossed,” she said.

 “Sometimes you’ve got to go and have that beer at the university bar.